locozila/Mymangas/README.md

 ## My manga history
 The extension saves your manga reading history in [Union Mangás](https://unionleitor.top/).
-Open the manga page or chapter and click on the extension to save it.
-The extension save the last chapter read from each manga.
+Open the manga page or chapter and click on the extension to automatically save or list.
+The extension save only the newest chapter from each manga.

 ### Installing